 The New York City location has a Chocolate Shop attached to it.
 Here you can browse the shelves filled with Max Brenner’s chocolate-y creations.
 Most of the chocolate available in the Chocolate Shops are Kosher Dairy.
 There is a wide range of chocolate bricks, colourful bonbons, caramelized nuts and crispy wafers.

-As with most restaurants that claim a certain unique-ness, Max Brenner restaurant wasn’t one of them.
-It has good dessert options, but it’s a doppelganger of Toronto’s Cacao 70, Dunk’n Dip or any other dessert restaurant that serves ice cream, waffles, crepes and fondue, alongside a savoury menu.
-Despite most menu items hitting home for me, it’s one of those places to visit once, feel satisfied you’ve tried it and then move on to explore the next dessert restaurant.
+As with most restaurants that claim a certain unique-ness, Max Brenner restaurant isn’t one of them.
+There are good dessert options, but it’s a doppelganger of Toronto’s Cacao 70, Dunk’n Dip or any other dessert restaurant that serves ice cream, waffles, crepes and fondue, alongside a savoury menu.
+Despite most menu items hitting home, it’s one of those places to visit once, feel satisfied you’ve tried it and then move on to explore the next dessert restaurant.
 Although, if you find yourself in New York City, craving something sweet, I would recommend Max Brenner.
 Just make reservations beforehand.

 There you have the Max Brenner review.
 Have you been to Max Brenner?
 If not, what’s your favourite dessert restaurant?